Britain's FTSE knocked by Next and commodity shares

 Schroders, Prudential and Sky all fell after going ex-dividend, taking around 5 points of the FTSE 100.

-Among mid-caps, precision engineer Renishaw plummeted nearly 9 percent after cutting its full-year outlook, citing a lack of large orders from the Far East this year.
+Among mid-caps, precision engineer Renishaw plummeted over 7 percent after cutting its full-year outlook, citing a lack of large orders from the Far East this year.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.